Mount and Blade 2: Bannerlord is out!

 - Click on Options on the main menu

 - Set Screen Resolution to Desktop Resolution

 - Set Resolution Scale to 100.
-You can try to experiment with this setting by setting it 95 and using higher settings.
-People have reported positive results with this, but we didn’t.
+You can try to experiment with this by setting it to 95 and using higher settings.
+People have reported positive results by doing this, but we can’t say the same.

-- Set Frame Limiter to your monitor’s native refresh rate (for example 144 or 60).
-If your frame rate jumps around too much and you are not satisfied, set it to a lower value, but 60 will generally give you a good experience.
+- Set Frame Limiter to your monitor’s native refresh rate (for example, 144 or 60).
+If your frame rate jumps around too much and you’re not satisfied, set it to a lower value, but 60 will generally give you a good experience.

 - Set V-Sync to None

 If you have a powerful enough card (e.g. one with 6GB of VRAM or more), you can set this to High or Very High.
 We didn’t notice a big difference between the Very High and Medium presets anyway.

 If your GPU has 1 GB of video memory (or lower), set this to Low

 If your GPU has 2-4 GB of video memory, set this to Medium